 Here’s what other reviewers from around the web have to say about the Fitbit Sense.

 - PCMag’s Angela Moscaritolo says the Fitbit Sense seems like a timely release given the ongoing pandemic.
 She adds that “while it’s first and foremost a health-tracking wearable, the Sense offers a few nice smartwatch features.” the ability to check your blood oxygen saturation level, heart rate, skin temperature, and stress level are useful features to have at this time.
-However, she says it’s the Sense’s high price point “that might give you pause,” considering the competition it’s up against.
+However, she notes that the Sense’s high price point “might give you pause,” considering the competition it’s up against.

 - TechRadar’s Cat Ellis says that “the Fitbit Sense is one of the best Fitbits around right now, and builds on the success of the Fitbit Versa line with several thoughtful new upgrades.”
-She says it’s designed to put your well-being front and center and succeeds in helping make changes to improve your physical and mental health.
+She says it’s designed to put your well-being front and center.
 However, she adds that the Fitbit Sense “isn’t perfect, though,” and the Fitbit companion app could use some work in particular.

 Fitbit Sense specs

 |Fitbit Sense and Fitbit Versa 3|

 4GB (2.5GB available for music storage)

 7 days of motion data, daily totals for past 30 days